signal18/replication-manager/README.md

 log_slave_updates = ON
 ```

-### Usage of semi-synchronous
+### Usage of semi-synchronous replication

-semi-synchronous enables to delay transaction commit until the transactional event reaches at least one replica.
+Semi-synchronous replication enables to delay transaction commit until the transactional event reaches at least one replica.
 The "In Sync" status will be lost only when a tunable replication delay is attained.
-This Sync status is checked by **replication-manager** to compute the last SLA metrics, the time we may auto-failover without losing data and when we can reintroduce the dead leader without re-provisioning it.
+This Sync status is checked by __replication-manager__ to compute the last SLA metrics, the time we may auto-failover without losing data and when we can reintroduce the dead leader without re-provisioning it.

 The MariaDB recommended settings for semi-sync are the following: